 Newer cameras use enhanced infra red to illuminate larger areas, as the camera megapixel’s just keep increasing over time.
 Older cameras use IR, infra red and you may have noticed those red LED’s glowing at night time on some cameras.
 That’s what allows the camera to see at night, although the image is in black and white, its careful to specify the correct camera for the correct placement to avoid over or under exposure, as not all cameras can auto adjust.
 Certain cameras now can work in ultra low light conditions and provide a colour image instead of the standard black and white.
 Ranges such as StarVis and DarkFighter cameras work much better at night time, when most crime occurs.

-How can I monitor my system?
+How can I view my CCTV?

 All professional CCTV systems have a variety of monitoring options, from a locally installed monitor, displaying all the cameras.
 A HDMI connection to your TV, along with an app that can be put on to smartphones and tablets for every household member, allowing access from anywhere.
 All decent systems also support push notifications to mobile devices, so alert you when motion has been detected or a trip line crossed.
 K i use a secure P2P technology, which eliminates the need to open ports on your local firewall creating security risks.
 Open ports are how hackers can gain access to your system, K I Systems do not use port forwarding at all, instead we utilise secure cloud servers that initiate the connections to and from the devices.
 DIY solutions rarely offer the option of a local display as they mostly rely on a WiFi connection and a smartphone app to be able to monitor what’s going on.